ifwe/bruce/doc/centos_6_5_env.md

 Bruce is implemented in C++, and makes extensive use of C++11 features.
 Therefore, it must be built using a more recent version of gcc than what CentOS 6.5 provides.
 Likewise, a newer version of Python is required to support Bruce's SCons-based Python build scripts.
-A few RPM packages are also needed, which may be installed as follows:
+Some RPM packages are also needed, which may be installed as follows:

 ```
+yum groupinstall "Development tools"
 yum install scons
 yum install snappy-devel
 yum install boost-devel